-Please include information on the outcomes and numerical targets achieved based on the measurable indicators of progress specified in section 7.4.2 of the FFY 2022-2024 CCDF Plan: The contractor is responsible to develop and provide infant and toddler training statewide which supports the requirement that all infant and toddler staff complete at least 45 hours in infant and toddler development training.
-Training is offered at no-cost to providers and is available for those interested in increasing their professional development.

-The number of children served by the child care centers on or near the Department of Education public high school campuses - N/A, The State no longer has a contract with a provider to provide child care for teen parents on a DOE campus.
+Please include information on the outcomes and numerical targets achieved based on the measurable indicators of progress specified in section 7.4.2 of the FFY 2022-2024 CCDF Plan: The number of children served by the child care centers on or near the Department of Education public high school campuses. - N/A, The State no longer has a contract with a provider to provide child care for teen parents on a DOE campus.

-The number of teens that are promoted to the next grade level or graduate from high school - N/A.
+The number of teens that are promoted to the next grade level or graduate from high school. - N/A

-The number of family child care providers or employees of licensed infant and toddler centers that are trained through the infant and toddler training contractor - 393.
+The number of family child care providers or employees of licensed infant and toddler centers that are trained through the infant and toddler training contractor - 262.

-The number of infant and toddler age children served in programs operated by the participating trainees - 5,958.
+The number of infant and toddler age children served in programs operated by the participating trainees - 4,548.

-The number of registered family child care homes and licensed infant and toddler centers adhering to the safe sleep requirements - 276.
+The number of registered family child care homes and licensed infant and toddler centers adhering to the safe sleep requirements - 228.

-The number of individuals who have taken Safe Sleep Training - 7.
+The number of individuals who have taken Safe Sleep Training - 31.

-The number of children whose families are receiving CCDF subsidies who are less than 12 months of age and are being cared for by a legally exempt child care provider - 70.
+The number of children whose families are receiving CCDF subsidies who are less than 12 months of age and are being cared for by a legally exempt child care provider - 53.

-The number of family child care providers that receive National Association for Family Child Care (NAFCC) accreditation - 4.
+The number of family child care providers that receive National Association for Family Child Care (NAFCC) accreditation - 3.

-The number of individuals that have completed the initial Health and Safety Assessment - 1,651.
+The number of individuals that have completed the initial Health and Safety Assessment - 1,588.

-The number of individuals that have completed their required on-going Health and Safety Assessment - 1,194.
+The number of individuals that have completed their required on-going Health and Safety Assessment - 1588.